Foreign relations of the European Union: Europe and Central Asia

 The EU regularly holds High-level Political and Security Dialogues (HLDs) with the countries of Central Asia which include Kazakhstan, the Kyrgyz Republic, Tajikistan, Turkmenistan and Uzbekistan, with Afghanistan often invited as a guest.
 The HLDs with these states have a focus on security, and provide a formal platform to exchange views and ideas, advance collaboration and support EU involvement in the Central Asian region.

 An update to the 10-year-old EU-Central Asia strategy is expected to be developed by the end of 2019.
 The new EU Central Asia Strategy was introduced at the EU-Central Asia Ministerial meeting in Bishkek, Kyrgyz Republic, on 7 July 2019.
 Federica Mogherini also presented a set of EU funded regional programmes totaling €72 million.
 The new programmes cover the following sectors: sustainable energy, economic empowerment, education, and inclusive sustainable growth.

 During the COVID-19 pandemic, the EU allocated more than €134 million to Central Asia as part of its "Team Europe" solidarity package.
 The funds were granted to strengthen the health, water and sanitation systems and address the socio-economic repercussions of the crisis.

 The first-ever "EU-Central Asia Economic Forum" is set to take place in 2021.
 The Forum will focus on innovative and sustainable approach to economic and business development, as well as green economy.

 The first Central Asia-EU high-level meeting took place in Astana on 27 October 2022.
 The participants (representatives from Kazakhstan, Kyrgyzstan, Tajikistan, Uzbekistan, Turkmenistan, and the EU) issued a joint communique, embracing the steps towards the institutionalisation of the relationship between the Central Asian nations and the EU.

-EU Programmes in Central Asia
+Programmes in Central Asia

 Border Management Programme in Central Asia

 The EU launched in 2002 the BOMCA to mitigate the impacts of human trafficking, trafficking of drugs, organised crime and terrorism on EU interests and regional partners.